 All legal work is completed and everything in place for the fabricator to create the sculptures.
 Unfortunately, due to Brexit and Covid, there has been a significant shortage of steel in the global market.
 Our fabricator had to wait until there was adequate steel available to complete the sculpture.

-The good news is that steel is anticipated to be with the Fabricator this month and he will create the sculptures in his workshop in Fife.
-It is anticipated that these will be installed on the Village Green in early 2022.
+The good news is that steel is now with the fabricator and he will create the sculptures in his workshop in Fife.
+It is anticipated that these will be installed on the Fauldhouse village green in early 2022.
 The date of installation is weather dependent as ground has to be dry and free of frost and snow.